-Unfortunately, this type of broker fraud, the front running of block transactions, does sometimes take place.
+Unfortunately, this type of broker fraud, the front running of block transactions, sometimes takes place.
 Front running occurs when a broker, after learning of your order request, puts in their own personal order first in order to get the best price for themselves, then, after the price has increased, they put in your order, leaving you with the higher overall price.
-Front running is a direct violation of securities industry rules, specifically FINRA rule 5270.
+Front-running is a direct violation of securities industry rules, specifically FINRA rule 5270.

 Breakpoint Sale Violations